bus-stop/x-terminal/README.md

 ## Notifications

 The atom-xterm package provides notifications about terminal process exit successes and failures.
-Notifications will appear in Atom's own noatification manager as well as on the terminal tab triggering the notification.
+Notifications will appear in Atom's own notification manager as well as on the terminal tab triggering the notification.

 Success